scashnetwork/scash/doc/build-scash.md

 Running a node
 ---------------------
-To run the Scash node software:
+To run the Scash node:
 ```bash
 scashd
 ```